Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - `RTS/CTS` :: (802.11g or newer) :: The most used mechanism in Wi-Fi
 - `CTS-to-self` :: (802.11g or newer) :: that is not a frame defined in the standard, this frame is a CTS frame without a preciding RTS frame, this is usually done by the AP
-- `Dual CTS` Protection is used by the AP to set a NAV at STAs that do not support STBC and at STAs that can associate solely through the STBC beacon.
-(0 – dual CTS protection is not required, 1 – dual CTS protection is required)
+- `Dual CTS` Protection is used by the AP to set a NAV at STAs that do not support Space-Time Block Coding (STBC) and at STAs that can associate solely through the STBC beacon.
+(0 – dual CTS protection is not required, 1 – dual CTS protection is required).
+(STBC is a method used in wireless communication to improve reliability and performance, especially in environments with high interference or signal fading.
+It is a type of Multiple Input Multiple Output (MIMO) coding technique that transmits multiple copies of data streams across multiple antennas using redundant information

 ## Protection Modes: `Important Concepts`